zschoche/mlog/README.md

 ## Log Destination

-The `mlog::mlogger` is a static `std::unique_ptr<mlog::logger>` and contains the current log destination.
+The `mlog::manager` is pointing to the the current log destination.
-The standard destination is a `mlog::standard_logger`.
-Reset the `mlog::mlogger` to use another destination.
+The standard destination is a `mlog::standard_logger`. use `mlog::manager->set_log(...)` to set your own log destination.

 Example:
 ```c++